-For the current year (2016) a number of Committee meetings have been scheduled that should be sufficient for the performance of the tasks entrusted to it.
-During the current year up to the date of approval of this report, the Committee has held 2 meetings.
+For the current year (2018) a number of Committee meetings have been scheduled that should be sufficient for the performance of the tasks entrusted to it.
+During the current year, up to the date of approval of this report, the Committee has held 3 meetings.

-The participation of each Member of the Committee at meetings held during the year 2015 is shown in Table 1 attached (Article 123-bis, paragraph 2, letter d) of the TUF).
+The participation of each incumbent Member of the Committee at meetings held during the year 2017 is shown in Table 1 attached (Article 123-bis, paragraph 2, letter d) of the Consolidated Law on Finance).